till-f/MP3-Optimizer-for-Blue-Me/README.md

 ## Download

-1. Go to the [Releases Page](https://github.com/till-f/MP3-Optimizer-for-Blue-Me/releases) and get the latest version.
+1. Go to the [release page](https://github.com/till-f/MP3-Optimizer-for-Blue-Me/releases) and get the latest version.
 2. Extract the archive.
 3. Run BlueAndMeManager.exe.
 	- *Note: You might be asked to install .NET Core, which is mandatory.*